 That was the initial contact. in the coming weeks I noticed several more caterpillars, and then I saw one that had made it to the next stage, or instar, in which it's meant to resemble a snake.

-The body swells at the end and the “eyes” become more prominent.
+The body swells at the end and the "eyes" (which are just skin coloration, the actual eyes are further down the head) become more prominent.

 It does look like a snake's head at least.
 Still hiding in that leaf.

-I didn’t get a picture of the next phase, in which the caterpillar gets even bigger and turns a yellowish-orange color before spinning a chrysalis.
+I didn't get a picture of the next phase, in which the caterpillar gets even bigger and turns a yellowish-orange color before anchoring itself to something and shedding its final skin to emerge as a chrysalis.
 I did find several of those a few weeks later.

 Here is one right on the Spicebush.
 I also found them on neighboring plants, and some were even in between the pots that hold the plants.
 Look at the industrious use of the two silk lines and the anchored base to hold it upright and steady.